 A Better Way to Track A/R

-An accounting software can add structure to your A/R tracking.
-Using an invoicing tool, you can easily view what payments are overdue and who you need to send invoices to.
+An accounting software can add structure to your accounts receivable management and collections process.
+Using an invoicing tool, you can easily view which payments are overdue and who you need to send invoices to.
 ScaleFactor’s software specifically enables you to notify your customers when an invoice is initially sent and allows you to set up automatic reminders to be sent to your customers.

 We understand that A/R and timely cash collection is vital to the success of your business.
 Managing your payment terms and establishing a process for monitoring your A/R aged receivables report will benefit and steady your cash flow cycle.
 Moreover, a cadence of friendly reminders for overdue invoices helps shorten your collection cycles.
 Ultimately, you’ve earned the revenue, and it is up to you to collect the cash!

 Editor’s Note: This post was originally posted on January 1, 2017 and has been updated for accuracy and comprehensiveness.